Surgical Waste Remnants Protocol ZB02

 The overall study duration for each subject will be approximately 10 days.

-Each surgical remnant sample will be put into sterile specimen containers (provided by Zen-Bio).
-The sterile specimen container will be filled with Transport Media (also provided by Zen-Bio), placed in a biohazard zipper bag and shipped at ambient temperature or the optimum temperature that Zen-Bio is able to determine (bags and boxes provided by Zen-Bio) the same day as the surgery via Federal Express Priority Overnight (on the Zen-Bio account) or local courier to Zen-Bio.
-All surgical waste remnants will be handled according to Zen-Bio and #146;s Standard Operating Procedure for transport and handling of human tissues.
+each surgical remnant sample will be put into sterile specimen containers (provided by Zen-Bio).
+The sterile specimen container will be filled with Transport Media (also provided by Zen-Bio), placed in a biohazard zipper bag and shipped at ambient temperature or the optimum temperature that Zen-Bio is able to determine (bags and boxes provided by Zen-Bio) the same day as the surgery via Federal express Priority overnight (on the Zen-Bio account) or local courier to Zen-Bio. all surgical waste remnants will be handled according to Zen-Bio's Standard operating Procedure for transport and handling of human tissues.

 The following are included in the study: